ufal/npfl122/labs/faq.md

   The memory limit during evaluation is **1.5GB**.
 The time limit varies, but it should be at least 10 seconds and at least twice the running time of my solution.

+- _Do agents need to be trained directly in ReCodEx?_

+  No, you can pre-train your agent locally (unless specified otherwise in a task description).

 ### TOCEntry: Competitions

 - _Which algorithms are allowed during competitions?_